rayriffy/elysia-rate-limit/README.md

 Default: `false`

 Should this plugin count rate-limit to user when request failed?
-By default,
+By default, the plugin refunds requests that fail after `beforeHandle` when the `onError` lifecycle runs.

-this plugin will refund request count to a client when `onError` lifecycle called.
+Requests rejected before `beforeHandle` are always counted.
+This includes unknown routes, malformed request bodies, and request schema validation failures.
 ([Learn more in Lifecycle](https://elysiajs.com/concept/middleware.html#life-cycle))

 ### context